Easy Chimichurri Sauce Recipe

 And while I’ve tried to replicate some of those dishes, it is the chimichurri sauce that takes him back to the asado (barbecues), one of his fondest memories of the country.

-What is Argentine Chimicurri?
+What is Argentine Chimichurri?

 While most definitely Argentine, the chimichurri word origin is unclear.
 “Numerous linguists hold the name, chimichurri, as derived from Basque’s tximitxurri, pronounced chee-mee-CHOO-ree; stumbling interpreted as ‘a mix of several things in no special order’.”

-Make a batch before your next BBQ grilling party or cookout, and the leftovers, if there are any… will keep in the fridge for several days.
+Make a batch before your next BBQ grilling party or cookout, and the leftovers, if there are any, will keep in the fridge for several days.

 Buen provecho!